Find Grad Schools

 11 Yearly Graduations

 Seton Hall University is the 8th most popular school in the nation for students seeking a master's degree in other public admin.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $44,420 per year, while in-state graduate students, on average, pay $25,218 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to other public admin majors at Seton Hall.
-About 82% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $46,380 per year, while in-state graduate students, on average, pay $33,528 per year.
+During the most recent year for which we have data, 11 people received their master's degree in other public admin from Seton Hall.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #9